• Skip to primary navigation

 How early you start is up to you but the earlier the better!

-Ways to Plan for Christmas Now
+How to Plan for Christmas Right Now

 Cup of hot cocoa or chocolate with marshmallow and notebook with to do list on turquoise vintage table from above, christmas planning concept.
 Flat lay style.

 Start researching what you want to do this year.
 Think about last year and what everyone enjoyed.
 Also, start making a list of what you need to do before Christmas.
-If you want more help in this area, be sure to read A Stress-Free Christmas: A Complete How-To Guide.
-It will walk you through all the steps.

-Create a Christmas planner.
+Create a Christmas Planner

 Being organized is key so be sure you have everything written down and organized.
 The best way to do this is with a Christmas planner.
-You can just use a notebook or a normal planner.
-If you want to be really organized and have some of the work done for you check out my Christmas planner.

 Saving a little bit of money all year is so much easier than trying to find all of it in your budget in December.
 Now is also a great time to start a side-hustle.
 You can use this extra income to build your Christmas budget without taking money from your regular budget.